simonsuska/mockaffee/README.md

 <div id="about"/>

 ## 🎯 About

+Mockaffee will boost your tests like a cup of coffee boosts your power of writing code 😁!
+That's where the name *Mockaffee* comes from: It's a hybride of *Mock* and *Kaffee*, the German word for coffee.

 The API of this library is partly inspired by [Mockito](https://github.com/mockito/mockito), a popular mocking framework for unit tests in Java.
 Mockaffee provides a subset of those